EDUC5477 Teaching English to Speakers of Other Languages (TESOL) Curriculum II

-- Typically this unit is assessed in the following ways: (1) explanation of an ESL examination; (2) development of a professional portfolio; and (3) microteaching and tutorial participation.
+- Indicative assessments in this unit are as follows: (1) explanation of an ESL examination; (2) development of a professional portfolio; and (3) microteaching and tutorial participation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the explanation of an ESL examination, development of a professional portfolio, and microteaching and tutorial participation components.